sprintersb/atest/README.md

     LOG_FLOAT (X);      log float X
     LOG_DOUBLE (X);     log double X
     LOG_LDOUBLE (X);    log long double X
-    LOG_D64 (X);        log a 64-bit unsigned integer, the bit representation of which is interpreted as a 64-bit IEEE floating point number (11-bit exponent, 52-bit encoded mantissa)
+    LOG_D64 (X);        log an uint64_t, the bit representation of which is interpreted as an IEEE double number (11-bit exponent, 52-bit encoded mantissa)
+    LOG_F7T (X);        log LibF7's f7_t*

-All of these logging commands have variants that take a custom printf format string to print the supplied value:
+All of these logging commands have variants that take a custom `printf` format string to print the supplied value:

     LOG_FMT_XXX (F, X);    log X using format string F located in RAM LOG_PFMT_XXX (F, X);   log X using format string F located in Flash

-!!!
+> :warning:
 Please use format strings with care!
-You can easily crash avrtest !!! and make it raise a Segmentation Fault or other undefined behaviour !!! by specifying a format string that does not match the value!
+You can easily crash avrtest and make it raise a Segmentation Fault or other undefined behaviour by specifying a format string that does not match the value!
-!!!
-Notice that the %-formats below refer to the HOST machine, i.e. the !!! machine that executes avrtest!
+Notice that the %-formats below refer to the HOST machine, i.e. the machine that executes avrtest!

-avrtest uses "double" to represent floating point values and "unsigned int" for all other values up to 4 bytes.
+avrtest uses `double` to represent floating point values and `unsigned int` for all other values up to 4 bytes.
 The default format strings for the vanilla LOG_XXX are: